mariosemes/WebShot/README.md

 ## How to use
 1. Run the Tool
+2. Select one of the given options
-2. When asked, paste or write the URL you want to check
+3. When asked, paste or write the URL you want to check
-3. The tool will create a folder on your desktop named based on the domain
+4. The tool will create a folder on your desktop based on the domain name
-4. All images can be found there and the tool will close itself when its done
+5. At the end, the tool will open up the folder where the WebShots are

 ## Changing Resolutions.ini